MotheoMLK/Valentines/README.md

     const quotes = [
-      "“If I had a flower for every time I thought of you… I could walk through my garden forever.” 🌸", "“I love you not only for what you are, but for what I am when I am with you.” 💞", "“You are my favorite notification.” 📲💗",
-      "“Some people search their whole lives for this feeling.” ✨", "“You make all my problems disappear” 🏡💘",
+      "“If I had a flower for every time I thought of you… I could walk through my garden forever.” 🌸", "“I love you not only for what you are, but for what I am when I am with you.” 💞", "“You are my favorite notification - sometimes...” 📲💗", "“Some people search their whole lives for this feeling I get when I'm with you.” ✨", "“You make all my problems disappear” 🏡💘",
-      "“I don’t need a perfect love story… I just need you in mine.” 📖❤️", "“If kisses were stars, I’d give you the sky.” 🌙⭐", "“In a world full of maybe… you’re my yes and everything” 🥰", "“Pelontle Dineo Ngwako = Forever Yena.” ♾️", "“I looked at you and thought: so this is what magic looks like.” ✨💗" ];
+      "“I don’t need a perfect love story… I just need you in mine.” 📖❤️", "“If kisses were stars, I’d give you the sky.” 🌙⭐", "“You taste as good as you look Mammie” 🥰", "“Pelontle Dineo Ngwako = Forever Yena.” ♾️", "“I looked at you and thought: so this is what Heaven looks like.” ✨💗" ];

     const quoteEl = document.getElementById("quote");